 Festivals and events in Old Quebec

-Old Quebec hosts festivals and events throughout the year.
-In summer, for example, you can experience the Festival d'été de Québec, one of the largest music festivals in North America.
-Finally, in winter, the Old Town transforms into a winter wonderland with the Carnaval de Québec, a joyful celebration with parades, sleigh races and snow sculptures.
+Festivals and events take place in Quebec City's Old Town throughout the year.
+In the summer, for example, you can experience the Festival d'été de Québec, one of North America's largest music festivals.
+Finally, in winter, the Old Town transforms into a winter wonderland with the Carnaval de Québec, a joyful celebration featuring parades, sled races, and snow sculptures.

 Tips for visiting Old Quebec